Grafana Labs Public Community Channels are Civilized Places for Public Discussion

 - Don’t sign your posts — every post has your profile information attached to it.

-Slack is our more social community channel that we use to for more “real-time” discussions and networking between community members.
-It is also used for virtual events such as GrafanaCONline or ObservabilityCON.
-Grafana Labs customers may also use it for private communications with their account teams as outlined in their agreements.
+Slack functions primarily as a social community channel for closer to “real-time” discussions and networking between community members.
+The Grafana Labs team will also use it to get more qualitative feedback around our open source projects and products.
+Developers of community built dashboard templates and plugins can also use it to share what they’re building.
+Slack is also used to connect the Grafana community during our virtual events such as GrafanaCONline or ObservabilityCON.
+Grafana Labs customers may also use it for private communications with their account teams as outlined in their service agreements.

 You may not post anything digital that belongs to someone else without permission.
 You may not post descriptions of, links to, or methods for stealing someone’s intellectual property (software, video, audio, images), or for breaking any other law.